Difference Between K-Cups and Pods

 • A Pod is coffee or tea that is sealed inside filter paper.
 They have a round, flat shape and are usually soft and pliable.
 They are sometimes individually wrapped in foil or just packed loose in a larger resealable bag.
 Pods are also known as coffee pads.

 • A K-Cup is is coffee or tea (and recently hot chocolate and cappuccino) that is sealed in some kind of cartridge, generally a plastic cup.
 The cartridge has a plastic ring covered with a foil top.
 The inside of the capsule is lined with a filter material and keeps the coffee contained while brewing.
-When you place a K-Cup into a compatible brewer, there are two needles that puncture the lid and the bottom of the cup.
-Water flows into the top, extracts the coffee, and out the bottom (the bottom needle punctures the plastic cup, but not the filter paper... usually).
+When you place a K-Cup into a compatible brewer, two needles puncture the lid and the bottom of the cup.
+Water flows into the top, extracts the coffee, and out the bottom (the bottom needle punctures the plastic cup, but not the filter paper… usually).

 About Pod Coffee

-Brief history of coffee podsThe history of the single-serve coffee container goes back well before Keurig K-Cup packs were invented.
+The history of the single-serve coffee container goes back well before Keurig K-Cup packs were invented.
 In fact, coffee pods (as we know them today) were actually invented first, and others before that.

 While pods were (and are) a great product, it’s success was stiffled from the beginning.
 It was hard to find the pods themselves, there weren’t many good pod brewers available, and there was no industry standard size or specification for the pod itself.
 The Philips Senseo and Melitta brewers were the most successful (both in Europe and the US).
 These machines, too, faced the uphill struggle of getting their products into consumers’ hands.
 The coffee choices were very limited and many of the ones that were available were not very good.
 While the Senseo was generally regarded as a good brewer, it had two drawbacks.
 One, the pod holder was a tight fit that almost made it brew under pressure like an espresso machine.
 Two, the finished coffee had a lot of foam… something that didn’t always appeal to American consumers.
 The Senseo/Melitta pods were narrower in diameter (55mm or less), were on the thick side, and were almost hard/tightly packed.

-Soft Coffee PodsOther pods and pod brewers came to the market that used a different shape of pod, 60-62mm, thinner in height, and generally softer.
-Today, we like to call those "soft pods"... it's what finally became the most popular type of pod.
+Other pods and pod brewers came to the market that used a different shape of pod, 60-62mm, thinner in height, and generally softer.
+Today, we like to call those “soft pods”… it’s what finally became the most popular type of pod.

 Key advantages of pods: